WAVE EDITOR / RECORDER

 NOTE: An alternative is to use the Piano roll Claw tool with loops in Slicex.

 To Open the Claw Machine Tool

-To open the tool press (Alt+W)
+To open click on the Claw Tool button or press (Alt+W)

 inside the Editor, or use the Tools > Time > Claw option.
 NOTE: The sample must have a tempo (or beatmarkers) set

 before the Claw Machine option will become available, due to the fact that the Claw Machine slices the audio according to the time-grid and relies on the sample being aligned to the grid in a meaningful way:

 Prior to claw processing make sure the sample has the correct tempo and beats are aligned to the Sample Window grid.